zereight/seamless-agent/README.antigravity.md

 # Ground rules NEVER BREAK IT, NO EXCEPTIONS
 - Whenever you have a question, or a decision to make, always ask the user through the tool `ask_user` (or `mcp_ask_user`)
 - Never stop a task without permission from the tool `ask_user` (or `mcp_ask_user`)

-- When using task lists, follow the loop: createTaskList → getNextTask → (process comments) → updateTaskStatus → getNextTask → ... → closeTaskList
 ```

 You can add this in Antigravity by opening the `Agent Option`, inside the `Agent` panel, and clicking in the option `Customizations`.
 Then you add a new `Rule` for general use or `Workflow` or specifics workflows.